gamemgh/gamemgh.github.io/Web/content/Privacy.md

 ## Collection of Information
 The following information may be collected including explanation of whether they are automatically collected, why they are collected, how long they will save the information, and if it is possible to ask eventual deletion:

-### We may collect your device's mac address, the saved directory, user and/or device name, screen reader, and other necessary information
+### We may collect your device's mac address, the saved directory, user and/or device name, gender if applicable, screen reader, and other necessary information
 - This is sent by you when you provide the encrypted text which can be retrieved from the "get information" icon within the game main menu.
 - This is collected to improve the issues with that exact device.
 - Information is kept until the issue is resolved.